devonfw-tutorials/katacoda-scenarios/my-thai-star-java/step2.md

 After a while you will be asked if you like to share anonymous usage data with the Angular Team at Google.
 Either choose `y`{{execute T2}} or `n`{{execute T2}}

-Now switch to the angular folder in jump-the-queue directory.
+Now switch to the angular folder in my-thai-star directory.
 `cd my-thai-star/angular`{{execute T2}}